maxastyler/rusty-slm/README.md

 - Implement a function to return a full list of monitors, and their properties
 - Check if fullscreen borderless is the best option for fullscreening the display
-- Add arguments to the main function (setting the monitor, port, etc...)
+- Option to set a monitor by name, rather than number